-- 1. To a sterile 1.5mL tube (an EZ1 sample tube is used if the Tip-Dance protocol is used see step 5) add 190uL of digest buffer, 10uL of 10mg/mL proteinase K and the appropriate amount of the reference sample (bloodstain/liquid blood/reference mouth swab). - 2.
+- 1. To a sterile 1.5mL tube or to a 2.0ml collection tube add 190uL of digest buffer, 10uL of 10mg/mL proteinase K and the appropriate amount of the reference sample (bloodstain/liquid blood/reference mouth swab). - 2.
 Mix gently and incubate at 56°C for at least 30 minutes.
-During the incubation, the robot may be set-up for extraction. - 3.
+During the incubation, the robot may be setup for extraction. - 3.
 Remove the substrate (if applicable), and transfer the liquid digest to the EZ1 sample tubes provided in the EZ1 DNA Extraction kit.
+If the 2.0mL collection tubes were used, centrifuge them at maximum speed for 5min to collect the lysate.